Employment Opportunities

 • Provide services in a manner that is affirming, inclusive, trauma-informed, and respectful of diverse identities and lived experiences

-• Adhere to all ethical, legal, and professional standards, including state licensure, requirements and clinic policies
+• Adhere to all ethical, legal, and professional standards, including state licensure requirements and clinic policies

 Required Qualifications